jupyter-book/jupyter-book/docs/file-types/index.md

 # Types of content source files

 Jupyter Book supports many kinds of source files for your book's content.
 These sections cover the major types of content, and how you can control their behavior in Jupyter Book.
-See the list of sections to the left for information about each type/
+See the list of sections to the left for information about each type.

 ## Section table of contents